RXIX - Session Topics

 - Advances in machine learning and AI and potential paths forward for their utilization in downstream bioprocessing.

-- Harnessing digital twins of unit operations and processes through the use of machine learning, hybrid modeling or novel AI approaches.
+- Harnessing digital twins of unit operations and processes to increase process understanding and minimize workload and timelines through the use of machine learning, hybrid modeling or novel AI approaches.

-- Using digital twins in concert with screening tools to expedite process development.
+- Using digital twins in concert with screening tools to expedite process development and process characterization.

-- Improved data analytics based predictive tools for molecule properties and behavior throughout the purification trains.
+- Improved data analytics based predictive tools for molecule properties and behavior throughout the purification trains as well as strategies to validate these models.

 - Developing workflow analysis systems that will enable data analysts to include rich contextual and linking information.